rapidwebltd/rw-git-deployment/README.md

 The Rapid Web Git Deployment system allows you to deploy a website / web application to your development, testing or live server(s) with a simple `git push` to a specific branch.

-This system is still in development.
-We are aiming for the following deployment features.
+## Features

+* Integration with GitHub and GitLab push webhooks
-* Installation/updating of backend component using `composer` - Done
+* Installation/updating of backend components using `composer`
-* Automated running of `gulp` tasks - Done
+* Automated running of `gulp` tasks
-* Changing of *nix file and directory permissions - Done
+* Changing of *nix file and directory permissions

 # Requirements